vmayoral/verilog-ethernet/example/ZCU102/fpga/README.md

 ## How to build

+:warning: *<ins>To build the IP core for the ZCU102 SoC part you need a Vivado license</ins>*.
+In case you don't have it, you can either fetch it from [here](https://www.xilinx.com/support/licensing_solution_center.html) or use the the default "30 day evaluation license"  that comes with Vivado default installation.

-Run make to build.
+Run `make` to build.
 Ensure that the Xilinx Vivado toolchain components are in PATH.

 ## How to test